Dakavon/dakavon/README.md

 ### Hi there!
 I'm Niels. 👋
 #### Klimate 🌱  |  Solidity dev 🧑‍💻  |  Web3 enthusiast 🚀  |  Project manager

-- 🔭 I’m interested in decentralised applications (dApps), web3 and regenerative finance (ReFi)
+- 🔭 I’m interested in decentralised applications, web3 and regenerative finance (ReFi)

 - 🌱 I am currently in the process of going into web3 full-time